 queryBeforeStart: This flag, if set to true, indicates that the player is expected to resolve the response from the Steering Server prior to starting playback.
 The default value is false.

-clientRequirement: The flag, if true, indicates that the client, if it is in the context of the Service Description shall follow the content steering rules as defined in clause 7 of this specification.
+clientRequirement: The flag, if true, indicates that the client, if it is in the context of the Service Description shall follow the content steering rules as defined in clause 7 of the present document.
 If false, indicates to client that it is its own decision to make use of content steering operation or not.

 This content steering information can be provided as part of the MPD, either in the MPD directly or as part of a Service Description.
 The latter allows to target only a subset of specific clients that follow the service description.
 The MPEG-DASH specification does not prevent that the above content steering information is provided independent of the MPD, for example directly from the application using a configuration API for the DASH access engine as shown in clause K.2 of ISO/IEC 23009-1:2022 [2].